 Professor Louise Frappier, Director of BA and MA programs.

-The Department of Theatre offers two programs at the master level:
+The Department of Theatre offers two programs at the Masters level:

-This innovative program allows students to benefit from the approaches to directing found Canada's two principal theatrical cultures.
-Our program also aims to cultivate our students' sense of aesthetic diversity, exposing them to contrasting approaches to the director's art, from traditional, text-based production to devised and postdramatic performance.
+This innovative program allows students to benefit from the approaches to directing found in Canada's two principal theatrical cultures.
+Our program also aims to cultivate our students' sense of aesthetic diversity, exposing them to contrasting approaches to the director's art, from traditional, text-based production to devised and post-dramatic performance.

 1. MA with Thesis (2 years) : This two-year (with MA thesis) program permits students to develop and perfect their interpretative, critical and scholarly skills, as well as spark the intellectual curiosity required for doctoral studies.